Electric-Coin-Company/zcash-android-wallet-sdk/docs/-sdk-synchronizer/active-transactions.md

 Overrides [Synchronizer.activeTransactions](../-synchronizer/active-transactions.md)

-A stream of all the active transactions.
+A stream of all the wallet transactions, delegated to the [activeTransactionManager](#).